lightpanda-io/demo/README.md

 ### Dependencies

-To run the becnhmark, you have to install [Hyperfine](https://github.com/sharkdp/hyperfine) and [GNU time](https://www.gnu.org/software/time/) tools.
+To run the benchmark, you have to install [Hyperfine](https://github.com/sharkdp/hyperfine) and [GNU time](https://www.gnu.org/software/time/) tools.

-We also expose the demo web page locally using a simple Go programm, but you can use another web server if you want to.
+We also expose the demo web page locally using a simple Go program, but you can use another web server if you want to.

 On Debian Linux, you can use: